 Inside the Deutsches Museum

-Explore the grand Residenz: Munich’s Residenz building was home to Bavarian royalty and seat of the government from 1508 to 1918.
-From the outside it’s an imposing but fairly plain building, but inside it’s all-out opulence with gold, frescoes, statues and marble almost everywhere you look.
-You can take an audio tour to see some of the highlights of its 130 rooms.
-There’s the arched Antiquarium (hall of antiquities), a banqueting hall covered in paintings, the elaborately decorated Reiche Zimmer (ornate rooms) and the Schatzkammer (treasure chamber) with its piles of jewelled swords, crowns and royal artefacts.
+Munich’s Residenz was home to Bavarian royalty and seat of the government from 1508 to 1918.
+From outside it’s an imposing but fairly plain building, but inside it’s all-out opulence with gold, frescoes, statues and marble everywhere you look.
+Take an audio tour to see some of the highlights of its 130 rooms.
+There’s the arched Antiquarium (hall of antiquities), a banqueting hall covered in paintings, the elaborately decorated Reiche Zimmer (ornate rooms) and the Schatzkammer (treasure chamber) with piles of jewelled swords, crowns and royal artefacts.

 The lavish Antiquarium